pyOpenSci/handbook/organization/employee-onboarding.md

 ### 6. Access to social media and content platforms (as needed)

-Access to LinkedIn, Mastodon, BlueSky, YouTube, Buffer as required, depending on the position. **media at pyopensci.org** Email is used for these accounts.
+Access to LinkedIn, Mastodon, BlueSky, YouTube, Buffer as required, depending on the position. **media at pyopensci.org** email is used for these accounts.

 - [Learn more about how we use Buffer for social posting.](buffer)

 ### 7. Provide access to BitWarden for media and admin account credentials as needed